Bohr-Sommerfeld profile surgeries and Disk Potentials: Introduction

 We can use the discussion in \S \ref{sub:exoticlift} to see that the lifted Vianna tori $\overline{T}_\abc$ in $\bP^3$, whose Newton polytopes are computed in \cite{chw}, have BSP handles and admit monotone BSP surgery.
 The Newton polytope of $BSP^{\Lambda_\abc}(\overline{T}_\abc)$ corresponds to performing a combinatorial mutation of the Newton polytope $\newt(W_{\overline{T}_\abc})$ along the two-dimensional facet corresponding to $\newt(W_{T_\abc})$.
 Thus, each Vianna torus $T_\abc$ admits potentially two distinct lifts in $\bP^3$.

-To see that the exotic lifts of the Vianna tori using BSP surgery are, in fact, different from Biran lifts of Vianna tori, we study the effect of BSP surgery on the Newton polytope of the disk potential using combinatorial mutations.
+To see that the exotic lifts of the Vianna tori using BSP surgery are, in fact, different from the Biran lifts of Vianna tori, we study their Newton polytopes.
+More precisely, we study the effect of BSP surgery on the Newton polytope of the disk potential using combinatorial mutations.